42xel/BAPL2/README.md

     As a register machine ideally.
     * precedence climbing.
     * ponder transpilation into a popular language ??
-* New Language feature
+* New Language features
     * named parameters
     * tuple assignement and/or destructuring pattern if deemed relevant.
     * some sort of context manipulation, ways to dynamically reopen blocks.
     It opens question about variable mapping, dictionary or not, etc.
     * some sort of minimal prototypal OO ?
 Ideally leveraging context, functional programming and introspection.
-    * File manipulation
+    * Files, manipulation

 For the very far future
 * tail recursivity